iassc badge and pmi badge

 Which is better, Data Science or Business Analytics?

-No. Data Scientist and Business Analyst are different.
-Business Analysts focus on business models, where Data Scientists focus on data to drive information for the business.
+No. Data Scientists and Business Analysts are different.
+Business Analysts focus on business models, whereas Data Scientists focus on data to drive information for the business.

 Business Analytics is statistical study of business to gain insights, whilst Data Science uses statistics, algorithms and technology to study data for business.